YanyshynLocalization/drova-ukrainian/README.md

 3. Launch the game and select Ukrainian language in settings
 4. Enjoy!

+### Notes

-**NOTE:** Current localization is a manual translation with corrections from machine translation, based on English and adding Ukrainian to the game.
+1. This translation is a text-based Ukrainian localisation of the game, a machine-generated automatic translation with corrections, based on the English language and adding Ukrainian to the game.
+2. The game texts have been translated into Ukrainian on the assumption that the main character is male (you can choose the gender of your character in the game, but the English language does not take gender into account, unlike Ukrainian).
+3. As game updates are released and I progress through the game, I will try to update and correct the translation.

 ----------------------------------------------------